plumzero/querecord/README.md

-* I hope u are an idealist all the time. *
+* I hope u being an idealist all the time.

 * ShuangYuan 双猿